 - Two languages from French, Japanese, Latin or Mandarin

-Year 9 and 10 students study a core curriculum of English, Australian Geography, Australian History, Mathematics, Personal Development/Health/Physical Education, Science and Religious Education, and three elective subjects from:
+These year groups study a core curriculum of English, Australian Geography, Australian History, Mathematics, Personal Development/Health/Physical Education, Science and Religious Education as well as three elective subjects from:

 - Design and Technology